What stage is this research study?

 As of April 2018, ESSENCE has reached targeted enrollment in the US and is no longer enrolling patients in the US.
 Enrollment is continuing in other countries.
-The study is enrolling individuals with Duchenne with deletions amenable to exon 45 or exon 53 skipping.
+The study is enrolling individuals with DMD with deletions amenable to exon 45 or exon 53 skipping.
 Twice as many patients will receive active treatment as will receive placebo (2:1 randomization).

 Eligibility criteria include but are not limited to:

 Additional criteria apply and will be reviewed with patients during the screening process.
 The Principal Investigator (study doctor) determines whether a patient meets the inclusion criteria for the study, and therefore whether or not the patient is eligible to participate.

 ~80 global sites are planned to participate in ESSENCE.
 Please see clinicaltrials.gov for updates (Identifier NCT02500381).

 No, some patients will receive active treatment and some patients will receive placebo (2:1 randomization).
 However, all patients will receive active treatment in the Open Label Period after completing the 96 Week Double Blind Period.

 Comparing patients receiving active drug against patients receiving placebo helps to understand how a drug affects patients and to determine whether the investigational agent is effective and safe.

 While no benefit can be guaranteed from participation in any clinical study, enrolled participants may:

 Choosing to participate in a clinical study is an important and personal decision.
 It is recommended that you speak with your doctor, family members, and/or friends about participating in this study.

 Generally, travel costs associated with participation in the study will be paid up-front, and incidental costs (parking, meals, etc.) are reimbursed.
 We do not offer a stipend for participation in the ESSENCE trial.
 Additional information regarding reimbursement and compensation can be provided by a participating study site.